 Challenge yourself to play each measure with emotion.
 Keep listening to what and how you are playing.

-Don’t play just with fingers, put your heart in each measure you play.
+Don’t just play with your fingers; put your heart into each measure you play.

 9. Learn correct fingering

-Practice fingering: every time you have to learn a new piece, take a pencil and start writing your fingering on the score.
+Practice fingering: every time you learn a new piece, take a pencil and write your fingering on the score.